 iii There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the company.

-h) The company has not declared or paid any dividend during the year in contraventionof the provisions of section 123 of the Companies Act, 2013.
+h) The company has not declared or paid any dividend during the year.

 i) With respect to the matter to be included in the Auditors' Report under Section197(16) of the Act, in our opinion and according to the information and explanationsgiven to us, Remuneration payable cover with in the limit prescribed by section 197for maximum permissible managerial remuneration.